 Midstream GHG emission from production and delivery perspectives

 As discussed in Main 2.3, the midstream (i.e. transmission) CIs and GHG emissions are different for gas produced from and gas delivered to each state.
 This paper focused on the production perspective, however, we do like to shine a light on how different the CIs could be for gas produced in or consumed in one state, given how much gas it imports from other regions.
-The midstream CIs for gas produced in each state, i.e. from production perspectives, are shown in Table 11.
+The midstream CIs for gas produced in each state, i.e. from production perspective, are shown in Table 11.
 The midstream CIs for gas delivered to each state, i.e. from consumption perspective, are shown in Table 12.
 Notice how California has the lowest midstream CI of 1.44 gCO2eq/MJ from the production perspective, given most of its produced gas is consumed in state and travel minimal distances to its destination.
 However, from the consumption perspective, California has one of the highest midstream CI of 5.29 gCO2eq/MJ, given 90% of its gas consumption is imported, 35% from Texas and 29% from New Mexico.
 The state-level production-delivery gas transmission CI and volume matrix is shown in Figure 6.
 The detailed matrix data can be found in Extended Data Table 19.

 Table 11 The midstream CIs for natural gas produced in each state or region in the US for 2022, sorted by CI from high to low.